South Africa’s first regulated broker-matcher

 *New York shifts one hour later during US daylight saving.

-This means your trading day in South Africa naturally syncs with the London open in mid-morning, and peaks during the London–New York overlap in the late afternoon and evening.
+The result means your trading day in South Africa naturally syncs with the London open in mid-morning and peaks during the London–New York overlap in the late afternoon and evening.

 Daylight Saving Quirks: